una-auxme/paf/doc/planning/motion_planning.md

 ## Component

-The Motion Planning only consists of one node that contains all subscriper and publishers.
+The Motion Planning only consists of one node that contains all subscribers and publishers.
 It uses some utility functions from [utils.py](../../code/planning/src/local_planner/utils.py).

 ## ROS Data Interface